 Myth #1: Adrenal fatigue isn’t a “real” condition

 I’ve talked about this before, but it always bears repeating!
 The question of whether or not adrenal fatigue is “real” comes up all the time, even among women who are actively working on restoring their adrenal health.
-This is usually because they’ve heard it questioned by the media, their doctor, or even their friends or family.
+They hear it questioned by the media, their doctor, or even their friends or family, and despite their uncomfortable symptoms, they start to doubt themselves.
 But in my functional medicine practice, I see and treat adrenal fatigue all the time, and I help women get back to their healthiest selves with the help of my adrenal fatigue protocols.

 In between the conventional medical diagnoses of Addison’s disease (adrenal insufficiency) and Cushing’s syndrome (hypercortisolism) is a wide spectrum of stress-induced adrenal dysfunction that deserves a whole lot of overdue recognition.